zhdk/tpf-client/README.md

 tpf-client is a low-latency multi-channel audio transmission software based on the [AoO](https://git.iem.at/cm/aoo)  (Audio-over-OSC) protocol.

-In its current version it supports sending and receiving up to 8 channel to and from up to 8 other locations.
 The received audio streams are made available on separate ports on the [JACK](https://jackaudio.org/) server where they can be connected to an JACK-aware DAW like [Ardour](https://ardour.org/) or an external mixing desk.

+tpf-client's layout is configurable.
+The maximum of channels per peer and also the number of peer slots can be adjusted so that different needs are covered.

 You can download the client from: